multiOmicMechanismAwareML/CodeBase/README.md

 **Step two:**

-Norm-2 regularised flux balance analysis is utilised to simulate the metabolic activity and obtain strain-specific reaction fluxes.
+Parsimonious flux balance analysis is utilised to simulate the metabolic activity and obtain strain-specific reaction fluxes.

 **Step three:**